Ronxvier/Algorithms/out/production/Algorithms I/StacknQueue/Dijkstra/Dijkstra's Two-Stack Algorithm.md

- Dijkstra's two-stack algorithm is a method for evaluating arithmetic expressions written in infix notation.
-This is a simplified java implementation of Dijkstra's two stack algorithm using an ArrayList.
+ StacknQueue.Dijkstra's two-stack algorithm is a method for evaluating arithmetic expressions written in infix notation.
+This is a simplified java implementation of StacknQueue.Dijkstra's two stack algorithm using an ArrayList.

 ArrayLists have prebuilt *.add()* and **.remove()** functions that can be repurposed into the *.push()* and *.pop()* functions of a Stack.

 This implementation creates a "DoubleStack" class that functions as a data structure containing two stacks: one `valueStack` and one `operatorStack`.